 Equipment manufactured after 31 December 2022 that shall be placed onboard ships with UK flag need to bear the Red Ensign Mark indicating compliance with the MER.
 This compliance includes approval of the equipment in question by an UK Approved Body.

-DNV is aware about the short time left until the MER certification requirement becomes mandatory.
+DNV is aware about the MER certification requirement are mandatory since 1 January 2023.

 - equipment already MED certified by DNV